Awahua Beach

 Because Kalaupapa is difficult to access and either involves a hike or mule ride, Awahua Beach doesn't see many visitors.
 The beach is composed of detrital sand, which appears black.
 It is therefore also known as Black Sand Beach.
 The swimming conditions are poor here.
 There is no protective reef and the nearshore ocean bottom drops off quickly.
 Strong rip currents make swimming hazardous.

-Awahua Beach Overview
+Key Features of Awahua Beach

 Show Form